-The political science major emphasizes the relationship between politics in theory and politics in action.
+The political science program emphasizes the relationship between politics in theory and politics in action.
 Students practice what they learn in the classroom both on and off campus.
+This falls under the global politics and societies (GPS) department which includes four separate major programs of study in sociology, religious studies, political science, and international studies and one minor program of study in social justice.

 Political Science Major